-Make this easy (and budget friendly) homemade laundry detergent recipe – it’s liquid!
-No chemicals, dyes, or additives and it’s perfect for sensitive skin.
+Make this easy (and budget friendly) homemade liquid laundry detergent – it’s liquid!
+No chemicals, dyes, or additives – for sensitive skin.

 Skills Required: None.
 This is unbelievably simple to make.
 You’ll be boiling water, cutting soap, and mixing everything together.